CPU Hierarchy 2023 – PC Processors Tier List

 Final Words On The CPU Hierarchy

 This tiered list contains approximately 40 CPUs.
 That is a relatively low number considering there are hundreds of CPUs out there.
-However, we decided to limit our list to the last three iterations of processors from both AMD and Intel.
+However, we decided to limit our list to the last three generations of processors from both AMD and Intel.

 You Might Like These Too